AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

 [Random Spell](https://perchance.org/bw-spells)

 ## Casting Spells

-To cast a spell, hold the Grimoire in both hands and read the spell aloud.
+Spells are quick and easy to cast, but tend to have flashy and fleeting effects.

+To cast a spell chant it aloud while using both hands to channel the magic.
+You must have your Grimoire or a Scroll on your person.

-If you have Grit, set your Grit to zero to cast the spell.
+If you have Grit, set it to zero.

-If you have no Grit, make a WIL Save:

-**Win:** The spell is cast successfully.

-**Tie:** The spell is cast successfully, but your WIL is stepped down.

-**Lose:** Your WIL steps down.
-Either you are knocked unconscious, or the spell misfires (your choice).
+If you don’t have Grit, make a WIL Save.
+If you fail, step down your WIL and choose if you are knocked unconscious or the spell fails.

-If no duration is listed the spell lasts as long as you continue to hold your Grimoire and concentrate on it, but you’re deprived until you stop.
+If a spell does not list a duration it lasts as long as you concentrate on, it but you are deprived as long as you do so.

+Both hands must be involved in casting the spell.
+You can be holding an object related to the spellcasting (a Grimoire, wand, magic staff, etc.), but you *cannot* cast while holding weapons or other unrelated objects.

 ## Spells In Combat

-When you cast a spell against a creature that is actively trying to avoid it, if the spell deals damage simply use that damage as a normal attack.
+When you cast a spell against a creature that is actively trying to avoid it, if the spell deals damage use that damage as a normal attack.

 If the spell does not deal damage, roll your WIL as though it were an attack.
 If that attack deals Direct Damage, your spell takes effect instead of causing a Critical Damage Save.

 ## d50 Spells

  1. **Acid Fingers** - Your hands secrete acid for a minute.
-Step up the damage of your unarmed attacks, and degrade armor or equipment on Direct Damage.
+Step up the damage of your unarmed attacks, and degrade armor or equipment on Critical Damage.
  2. **AntiGravity** - Gravity no longer affects a creature or object your size or smaller for a single round.
  3. **Barrier** - Create a transparent, indestructible barrier of any shape with a total area of 10 square feet.
  4. **Black Ice** - Freeze a surface with slick, difficult to see ice.
 Lasts as long as ice would last given the ambient temperature.
- 5. **Black Tentacles** - Black tentacles surge from a spot you choose, and make d6 attacks to attempt to grasp any creatures in range.
+ 5. **Black Tentacles** - Black tentacles surge from a spot you choose, and make d6 attacks to attempt to grasp any creatures within 10 feet.
  6. **Bleeding Edge** - Awaken bloodthirst in a bladed weapon.
-Its next strike deals max damage, but if that hit does not kill or incapacitate the target the blade deals the wielder d4 Direct Damage.
+Its next strike deals max damage, but if that hit does not cause Critical Damage the target the blade deals the wielder d4 Direct Damage.
  7. **Bone Bomb** - Make a (dead) skeleton explode into shrapnel.
 Deals blast damage relative to the size of the skeleton.
 Can be used on skeletons with flesh on them, but the result is wetter and deals less damage.
  8. **Bonus Limbs** - Grant a creature d4 extra limbs (of your choice).
  9. **Burning Gaze** - Your eyes burst into flames, dealing d6 damage to everyone in your sight.
-Direct Damage sets creatures aflame.
+Critical Damage sets creatures aflame.
 Small, flammable objects in view will also be set aflame.
  10. **Call Object** - Summon an object you’ve held in your hand within the last 10 minutes.
- 11. **Cat’s Grace** - Grant preternatural reflexes and agility to a target.
  12. **Chain Lightning** - Fire a d8 damage bolt of lightning from your fingers, which then leaps to a new target for d6 damage, then a third for d4 damage.
  13. **Cloak of Winds** - Swirling winds surround you and anyone within reach.
 All incoming missile attacks are impaired.
  14. **Dragon’s Breath** - Vomit an random elemental breath as a cone, 1d6 blast damage.
 Random element 1d6: Fire, Ice, Lightning, Acid, Sand, Water.
- 15. **ElectroSTRONG Field** - Two objects the size of a cat or smaller become strongly attracted to each other.
+ 15. **Electro-static Attraction** - Two objects the size of a cat or smaller become strongly attracted to each other.
  16. **Entropic Drain** - Siphon 1d6 Grit from one target to another.
  17. **Feather Fall** - A creature falls lightly and safely until the next time they touch the ground.
  18. **Finger Flare** - Make finger guns and fire a bright, but harmless, magical flare.
  19. **Fireball** - Cause an existing flame to explode in a d10 damage blast.
- 20. **Fire Bolt** - Shoot a d10 bolt of fire from your finger, ignite the target on Direct Damage.
+ 20. **Fire Bolt** - Shoot a d10 bolt of fire from your finger, ignite the target on Critical Damage.
- 21. **Freezing Missile** - Fire a d8 magical dart, Direct Damage freezes the target in place for a turn.
+ 21. **Freezing Missile** - Fire a d8 magical dart, Critical Damage freezes the target in place for a turn.
 Concentrate to hold them longer (WIL Save vs their STR).
- 22. **Good Vibes** - A creature chills out until ill intent is shown.
+ 22. **Good Vibes** - A single creature chills out (i.e. neutral on a Reaction Roll).
+The effect is broken if ill intent is shown.
  23. **Grease** - Launch a blob of slippery, flammable grease the size of your fist.
  24. **Haste** - Triple a creature’s speed.
  25. **Ice Spear** - A spear of ice emerges from a body of water or patch of ice.
 Deals d10 damage if someone is in the way.